SUNLENCA- lenacapavir sodium tablet, film coated SUNLENCA- lenacapavir sodium kit

 edoxaban

-↑ DOACRefer to the DOAC prescribing information for concomitant administration with combined moderate CYP3A and P-gp inhibitors.
+↑ DOACRefer to the DOAC prescribing information for concomitant administration with moderate CYP3A inhibitors and/or P-gp inhibitors.

 Anticonvulsants: